 How can these advanced tools ever hope to determine what is considered a successful outcome without the supervision of humans?
 The short answer is they cannot.
 Humans decide what is the correct model for your testing strategy.
 It is important to understand the distinction that AI and ML can be used as a tool within testing — not some omnipotent testing tool.

-This is one of the most asked questions in the testing industry and one of the most oversimplified.
-How do you test better compared to what?
-Set a standard or a benchmark to which you can compare your testing.
-Are you:
+One of the most asked questions in the testing industry and one of the most oversimplified is as follows: How do you test better compared to what?
+To answer this question, you must set a standard or a benchmark to which you can compare your testing.

 No tester can promise to find every bug, but every good tester will learn from every bug found later down the line and apply it to future tests.
 To be a better tester — to test better — you must look inward at yourself.
 Just like health and exercise, there is no shortcut or easy solution to becoming a better tester.